 Update 12/11/2018: We have received a few notes that the 77'' model makes a hissing sound.
 If you experience this, we suggest that you contact LG.

 The LG C8P offers excellent performance across the board.
 However, it isn't perfect and comes at a high price.
 Check out some of our comparisons below for different recommendations depending on your usage.
-See also our recommendations for the best flatscreen TVs.
+See also our recommendations for the best flatscreen TVs and the best OLED TVs.

 The LG C8 is slightly better than the Sony A8F.
 While the overall picture quality and performance are very similar, the LG C8 has lower input lag, which is great for gamers.
 The C8 also has a better smart interface that is faster and easier to use.